otivisan22/note-taker-app/README.md

 ## What did we do?

 - Install npm i
-- Install npm i jest:watch
+- Install npm i express
+- npm i --save-dev nodemon
-- Install npm i jest
+- npm i cors
-- Install npm i inquirer
+- npm i uuid
-- Developed the team profile generator by creating the employee, engineer, intern and manager classes and after tested all the classes with jest test
-- npm run test:watch for the first round of tests
-- all tests has been successful
-- Using inquirer we have generated/prompt the questions
-- Created the init function in order to start the app and render the questions and answers
-- Used w while loop in order to destructed the object that each team member needed to rendered
-- The html file which is rendering the team profile card can be seen
+- Developed from scratch the bak end of this by using Express.js
+- By using express routing (get, post and delete) we have write, save and delete notes
+- Also we have imported uuid package in order to save data in JSON file with an unique ID
+- The application can write, save and delete notes
+- For future challenges this application wil be able to edit notes as well

 ## Running the project

-    $ npm start
+    $ npm run start

+    The application will invite to follow the link on the local host.

 ## Testing

-    $ npm run test:watch
-    $ npm run test
+For future challenges this application will have also include test, even while developing we have performed test while adding, saving and deleting notes.